sepsis-omics/tutorials/docs/modules/cmdline_assembly_v2/index.md

 less contig2.bls
 ```

-- The first hit is at start, as expected.
-We can see that "Query 1" is aligned to "Sbject 1", for the first 540 bases.
+- The first hit is at the start, as expected.
+We can see that "Query 1" (the start of the contig) is aligned to "Sbject 1" (the whole contig), for the first 540 bases.
 - Scroll down with the down arrow.
-- The second hit shows "Query 1" (the start of the contig) matches to "Sbject 1" (the whole contig) at position 2253, all the way to the end, position 2359.
+- The second hit shows "Query 1" (the start of the contig) also matches to "Sbject 1" (the whole contig) at position 2253, all the way to the end, position 2359.

 ![blast](images/blasthits.png)